Purchase of apartments on foreign markets

 Understanding the local mentality

-Running a business requires an understanding of the local culture and how relationships are built.
-The people are a nation that highly values personal connections and long-term partnerships.
+Running a business requires an understanding of the local culture and how to build relationships.
+The people are a nation that highly values personal contacts and long-term partnerships.

-Business Pace: The local pace of life is slightly slower than in Western Europe.
-Decisions can take a long time to make, but implementation is often quick and efficient.
+Business pace: The local pace of life is slightly slower than that of Western Europe.
+Decisions can take a long time, but implementation is often quick and effective.

 Local Business Ecosystem